 Of particular relevance in the context of cryptic diversity in E. marmorata is the morphometric analysis of carapace shape carried out by Holland , who compared populations of E. marmorata from three areas of the species’ range.
 Holland concluded that geographic distance was a poor indicator of morphological differentiation, and instead hypothesized that geographic features such as breaks between different drainage basis are probably more important barriers to dispersal and interbreeding.
 Additionally, he suggested that morphological differences were more pronounced as the magnitude of barriers and distance increased, but this variation required many variables to adequately capture, implying only very subtle morphological differentiation between putatively distinct populations.
 Finally, Holland concluded that E. marmorata is best classified as three distinct species: a northern species, a southern species, and a Columbia Basin species.
 This classification is similar to that of , except elevated to the species level and without recognition of a distinct Baja species.

 More recently, the phylogeography of E. marmorata and the possibility of cryptic diversity was investigated using molecular data .
 Based on mitochondrial DNA, Spinks and Shaffer recognized four subclades within E. marmorata, a northern clade, a San Joaquin Valley clade, a Santa Barbara clade, and a southern clade.
-Analyses with nuclear DNA and single-nucleotide polymorphism (SNP) data suggest a primarily north–south division in E. marmorata, although these datasets differed from that of mitocondrial-based results of Spinks and Shaffer in the location of the break point .
+Analyses with nuclear DNA and single-nucleotide polymorphism (SNP) data suggest a primarily north–south division in E. marmorata, although these datasets differed from the mitocondrial-based results of Spinks and Shaffer in the location of the break point .
 All three studies discussed the potential taxonomic implications of their results, with Spinks et al. going so far as to strongly advocate for the recognition of at least two species (E. marmorata and E. pallida), and a possible third based on populations in Baja California.
 However, they did not discuss in detail the morphological characters that would help to diagnose these species beyond those specified by Seeliger .
 Given that these characters are variable within the proposed species, and that Holland described shell shape variation that might be consistent with this taxonomy, a geometric morphometric analysis of shell shape might provide a reliable way to diagnose groups (whether species or subspecies) within E. marmorata.

 In this study, we attempt to estimate the best classification scheme of E. marmorata based on variation in plastron (ventral shell) shape in order to determine whether this character is consistent with any of the proposed taxonomies of the E. marmorata complex.

 We choose to analyze plastron shape for multiple reasons.
-First, it is very easy to collect geometric morphometric data on plastron shape from two-dimensional pictures as the structure is virtually flat.
-This approach allows both museum specimens and individuals in the field to be analyzed together.
+First, it is very easy to collect geometric morphometric data on plastron shape from two-dimensional photographs as the structure is virtually flat.
+This approach allows both museum specimens and individuals photographed in the field to be analyzed together.
 Second, previous work has suggested that there are strong differences in plastron shape among traditionally-recognized emydine species .
 Finally, due to these previous studies a large dataset was readily available.

 In the case of the E. marmorata species complex, we hypothesize that if one or more of the proposed classification schemes are consistent with the morphological data then our ensemble approach fit to those hypotheses will have higher out-of-sample predictive performance than the more inconsistent hypotheses.
 However, if all of the classification schemes lead to equal out-of-sample predictive performance then we would conclude that the proposed hypotheses are inconsistent with whatever information is present in the morphological data.
 Because of unclear geographic boundaries between subgroups of E. marmorata, we compare multiple permutations of the Spinks et al. and Spinks et al. hypotheses.